r00tstici/writeups/cryptoCTF_2021/Keybase/keybase.md

 #### Find the whole first ciphertext block:

-The idea is that we can reverse the roles of the ciphertext1 and plaintext2 in such a way that when the ciphertext2 is decrypted, is done the xor operation with the known plaintext2 and we get the ciphertext1.
+The idea is that we can reverse the roles of the ciphertext1 and plaintext2 so that when the ciphertext2 is decrypted, is performed the xor operation with the known plaintext2 and we get the ciphertext1.

 ```python
 def findCipher1(key):